liip/TheA11yMachine/README.md

 the command-line provides useful options to work efficiently and pragmatically, like the `--filter-by-codes` option.

-### Write your custom sniffers
+### Write your custom rules

-`HTML_CodeSniffer` is build in a way that allows you to extend existing sniffers or write your own.
+`HTML_CodeSniffer` is build in a way that allows you to extend existing rules or write your own.
+A rule is represented as a sniffer (this is another terminology).
 The `resource/sniffers/` directory contains an example of a custom sniffer.

 The A11y Machine comes with a default file containing all the sniffers:
 `resource/sniffers.js`.
 You can provide your own by using the `--sniffers`